 This paper introduces EARL-BO, a novel Bayesian Optimization approach based on Encoder-Augmented Reinforcement Learning for multi-step lookahead in high-dimensional spaces.
-The approach combines an Attention-Deepsets encoder module with actor-critic RL and a GP virtual-environment training procedure to provide an end-to-end solution for the sequential decision-making process of BO.
+The approach combines an Attention-Deepsets encoder module with model-based, actor-critic RL to provide an end-to-end solution for the sequential decision-making process of BO.
 Our experiments on synthetic benchmarks and hyperparameter optimization tasks demonstrate EARL-BO's superior performance in moderate to high-dimensional spaces compared to traditional and state-of-the-art methods.
-All in all, this study demonstrates the potential of reinforcement learning in enhancing decision-making for sequential, high-dimensional Bayesian optimization problems.
+Overall, this study demonstrates the potential of reinforcement learning in handling the sequential nature of BO.